ystxn/blog/content/blog/2020-03-16-gatsby-tags.md

     </article>
 ```

-## 3. Adding a page to display the unique list of tags and the number of posts each
+## Step 3.
+Add a tags listing page to display all tags and their number of posts
 * Create this file at `pages/tags.js`
 ```javascript
     import React from "react"